ni/ams-capabilities/AMSTEMPLATES.md

 # Templates Overview
-The BLS plugin templates are all based on the same project.
+The AMS plugin templates are all based on the same project.
 They differ in using different capabilities.
 A plugin will run on a PXI Target: The plugin can be loaded multiple times as different instances.
 When a plugin is loaded a json string is used to configure the plugin.